wonaldo/CIT-TBP/README.md

 ## Usage
 - See **requirement.txt** for software configuration.
-- See the paper for the experiments setup and run the corresponding file to get the results.
+- See the paper for the experiments setup and run the corresponding files to get the results.
 - Pay attention to the content in the comments, and then adjust the comments to achieve the corresponding function.